 Chloride builds in the bottom waters of the lake during the winter because the stormwater runoff has concentrations as high as 2,400 mg/L. The high concentration of salt in the stormwater makes it more dense than the lake water, causing it to flow along the lake bottom and accumulate in the deep waters.
 These density differences result in an increased amount of energy needed to completely mix the water column during spring turnover.
 In 2016, a combination of mild winter and use of alternative deicing practices by the village, resulted in much less salt building at the bottom of the lake.
 As a result, increase in energy required to mix the lake in the spring was 2.8 times greater than what would be required if the salt was evenly distributed.
 In comparison, 2017 saw much more salt build at the bottom of the lake.
-As a result the salt were evenly distributed.
+As a result the energy required to mix the lake was 75.5 times higher than would be required if the salt were evenly distributed.
 This additional energy requirement is likely the reason why Mirror Lake did not mix in the spring of 2017.
-Again, a similar pattern was observed in 2018, with the increase in energy required to mix the lake to uniform density due to road salt was 300 time higher than if the salt were evenly distributed.
+Again, a similar pattern was observed in 2018 and 2019, with the increase in energy required to mix the lake to uniform density due to road salt was 300 time higher than if the salt were evenly distributed.

-Less chloride built up in the lake over the winter of 2018, as compared to 2017.
-There was about 9 fewer metric tons of chloride in the lake at its peak during the winter in 2018 compared to 2017.
-Despite less salt (chloride) accumulating in the lake over the winter, the lake experienced higher surface water concentrations during the summer due to a lack of flushing.
-This underscores the importance of variations in climate in influencing the cumulative impacts of road salt on the lake.
+More chloride built up in the lake over the winter of 2019, as compared to prior year.
+There was about 1.8 more metric tons of chloride in the lake at its peak during the winter in 2019 compared to previous peak observed in 2017.
 Winter severity has a significant influence on the amount of salt applied in the watershed and the concentration of runoff entering the lake.
 Spring, summer, and fall precipitation heavily influences the ability of the lake to export salt during times of year when salt is not being applied to the watershed.
+In order to restore turnover of the lake and see significant improvements in water quality, salt reduction needs to be substantially greater than year-to-year variation in winter severity.